mramshaw/Python_Cassandra/README.md

 ## Running Cassandra

-We will test everything first with `Docker` and `cqlsh` and then we will write Python code to access our running Cassandra.
+We will test everything first with `Docker` and `cqlsh` and then we will use Python code to access our running Cassandra.

 To make things clearer, pull the latest tagged `Cassandra` image, as follows: